prolike/GitLabelWizard/README.md

 ## Prerequisites
 ```
 1. A Firebase account with a Blaze plan*
-* You need a account with blaze plan to be have any outbound connection but no worries it will be almost free anyway.
+* You need a account with blaze plan to be have any outbound connection,
+but no worries it will be almost free anyway.
 2. A Firebase project created
 3. CircleCI account (optional)
 4. Git & Node.js installed